Who can become a writer?

 1. A short deadline of 1-2 days.

 2. It will say “I already have the stationery for this job”.

 3. These campaigns are the ones with a little gearwheel on the top right corner.

 If you see these features it means it is a continuous campaign and is likely already designated for a particular writer team.
 However AVAILABILITY trumps everything.
 If you’re free to write, apply!
-Beatrice will see you’re active and can either put you on our waitlist or assign you the one-off jobs that come through.
+The Community Manager will see you’re active and can either assign you as another writer to that campaign or put you on our waitlist.

 Why do the frequent campaigns keep showing up if they're 'allocated'?